By Diane Walsh, VP-Grievances

 The formal process, detailed in 17.02(e), (f) and (g), is engaged when informal resolution has not solved the dispute or when informal resolution isn’t appropriate.
 Formal grievances follow a series of steps which have explicitly detailed time limits that are meant to ensure resolution takes place as soon as possible within the process.
 Although the steps are called Step 1, Step 2 and Step 3, they do not necessarily follow from one to another.
 The differences between the Steps lie chiefly in the level of responsibility of the administrator involved, as discussed below.
 The steps might be followed in order or they might not, depending on the nature of the grievance.
 This distinction is necessary because every grievance is unique and the circumstances of each are unique.

 The steps of the formal process begin with the Union informing the Employer of the details of the dispute, in writing.
 “The written grievance shall cite the articles in question, describe the alleged violation(s), and state the remedy sought,” according to 17.02(e).
 Step 1 describes the grievance being taken to the administrator directly responsible.
 If the grievance cannot be resolved with that administrator, 17.02 (f) states the grievance can be taken forward in Step 2 to “a more senior administrator.”
-At Step 3, 17.02(g), the grievance goes to the University President or his or her designate.
+At Step 3, 17.02(g), the grievance goes to the University President or their designate.
 If there is no satisfactory resolution at Step 3, the grievance is referred to arbitration.

 The content of the written grievance must “cite the articles in question, describe the alleged violation(s), and state the remedy sought.”
-Your KFA representatives, usually the KFA VP Grievances, will gather information about exactly what has happened, will identify the relevant articles of the Collective Agreement and will detail the remedy.
+Your KFA representatives, usually the KFA VP Grievances, will gather information about exactly what has happened, will identify the relevant articles of the Collective Agreement, and will detail the remedy.
 Once the written grievance is submitted, the Employer normally has 8 weekdays to reply to grievances submitted at Step 1 and 7 weekdays to reply at Step 2 or 3.

 If a grievance goes to arbitration, as covered under 17.03 of the Collective Agreement, this means that the parties could not resolve the grievance and that it will be heard by a third party, the arbitrator.
 The arbitrator who will hear the matter is either mutually agreed upon by the Employer and the KFA or, if the parties do not agree, then either or both parties can ask the Minister of Labour to appoint an arbitrator.
 The procedures for arbitration are determined by the Labour Relations Code of BC (17.03(c)).
 Once a grievance goes to arbitration, the arbitrator has the power and authority to interpret and apply the provisions of the Collective Agreement but does not have authority “to alter, amend, add to or delete from any of the provisions of this Agreement, or make any decision which is inconsistent with the provisions of this Agreement” (17.03(i)).
 Once a grievance goes to arbitration, both parties lose control of the outcome and the third party, the arbitrator, decides the outcome.

 As our Constitution and Bylaws say, we are here to protect the working conditions, welfare and professional interests of the membership.
-Please contact the KFA office if you have any concerns about these matters, or if you have any questions or comments about this article.
+Please contact the KFA if you have any concerns about these matters, or if you have any questions or comments about this article.